-This one aims to create synthetic graphs by combining the existing graphs via linear interpolation.
-Compared with node interpolation, graph interpolation can be more intuitively analogous to Mixup~\cite{Mixup} in CV.
-Existing work~\cite{Mixup,Manifold-Mixup,How-mixup} has demonstrated that Mixup can work well on regular, well-aligned and Euclidean data such as images.
-However, the success of Mixup on image augmentation is difficult to reproduce in the graph domain due to the irregular structure of graph data.
-Currently, graph-level interpolation is relatively less explored.
-Here we just present a rough definition of graph interpolation: \begin{definition} \textbf{Graph Interpolation}. \emph{For a pair of graphs $G_\textit{i} = (\boldsymbol{A}_\textit{i}, \boldsymbol{X}_\textit{i}, Y_\textit{i})$ and $G_\textit{j} = (\boldsymbol{A}_\textit{j}, \boldsymbol{X}_\textit{j}, Y_\textit{j})$, graph interpolation first aligns them in feature space $\mathcal{F}$ and then performs linear interpolation to yield an augmented graph $\hat{G}$ with label $\hat{Y}$, \ie}
+This technique aims to generate synthetic graphs by mixing the existing graphs via linear interpolation.
+Compared with node mixup, graph mixup can be more intuitively analogous to Mixup~\cite{Mixup} in CV.
+Existing studies~\cite{Mixup,Manifold-Mixup,How-mixup} have demonstrated that Mixup can work well on regular, well-aligned and Euclidean data such as images. {However, the success of mixup in image augmentation cannot be easily reproduced in the graph domain due to several key challenges: 1) The irregular nature of graph structural data makes node alignment difficult; 2) The topological diversity of different graphs may result in the mixed graph losing important features; 3) The complexity of graph connectivity and message-passing mechanisms requires the simultaneous mixing of node features and topological information, avoiding interference with the feature aggregation process of other nodes.
+Recent studies~\cite{2branch-mixup,IGM-2024,OMG-2023,ifmixup-2023,S-Mixup-g-2023,GAMT-2022,G-Mixup-2022,FGWMixup-2024} have made various attempts to enhance the adaptability and effectiveness of mixup techniques in graph learning.} Here, we first provide a general definition of graph mixup: \begin{mydef}{~{Graph Mixup}}{DEFexample} {For a pair of graphs $G_\textit{i} = (\boldsymbol{A}_\textit{i}, \boldsymbol{X}_\textit{i}, Y_\textit{i})$ and $G_\textit{j} = (\boldsymbol{A}_\textit{j}, \boldsymbol{X}_\textit{j}, Y_\textit{j})$, graph mixup first aligns them in augmentation space $\mathbb{G}$ and then performs linear interpolation to generate an augmented graph $\hat{G}$ with label $\hat{Y}$, \ie}